MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 1.   **Short Pipeline**

     * Reading the dataset.
     * Splitting the data into training data (historical data) and testing data (future data).
     * Encoding the categorical features including the ordinal and not ordinal ones.
     * Modelling:
         * Automatic tunning using Bayesian optimisation.
         * Cross-validation to check the generalisation error.
         * Training then evaluating the XGB classifier using different metrics.

-  * Results Discussion
+    * Results Discussion.

 2.   **Long Pipeline**

     * Reading the dataset.
     * Splitting the data into training data (historical data) and testing data (future data).
     * Encoding the categorical features including the ordinal and not ordinal ones.
     * Imputations.
     * One-Hot Encoding.
     * Analysing the dataset (Descriptive statistics, Checking the correlation).
     * Standardisation.
     * Modelling:
         * Automatic tunning using Bayesian optimisation.
         * Cross-validation to check the generalisation error.
         * Training then evaluating different classifiers using different metrics.
-  * Results Discussion
+    * Results Discussion.

 # Questions & Answers